tum-pbs/pbdl-book/diffphys.md

 for general model equations, but non-square Jacobian matrices would not cause any problems for differentiable simulations.

-In practice, we can rely on the _reverse mode_ differentiation that all modern DL frameworks provide, and focus on computing a matrix vector product of the Jacobian transpose with a vector $\mathbf{a}$, i.e. the expression:
+In practice, we rely on the _reverse mode_ differentiation that all modern DL frameworks provide, and focus on computing a matrix vector product of the Jacobian transpose with a vector $\mathbf{a}$, i.e. the expression:
 $